Arms Control in the Middle East, Challenges and Opportunities for Peace after the Fall of the Assad Regime

 Dr. Doaa E lnakhaka

-Senior researcher @ Small Arms Survey
+Senior researcher at Small Arms Survey

 Organisers